nextflow-io/website/content/example3.md

 #!/usr/bin/env nextflow

 /*
- * Defines the pipeline inputs parameters (giving a default value for each for them)
+ * Defines the pipeline input parameters (with a default value for each one).
- * Each of the following parameters can be specified as command line options */ params.query = "$baseDir/data/sample.fa" params.db = "$baseDir/blast-db/pdb/tiny"
+ * Each of the following parameters can be specified as command line options.
+ */
+params.query = "$baseDir/data/sample.fa"
+params.db = "$baseDir/blast-db/pdb/tiny"
 params.out = "result.txt"
 params.chunkSize = 100

+workflow {
     db_name = file(params.db).name
     db_dir = file(params.db).parent

     /*
- * Given the query parameter creates a channel emitting the query fasta file(s),
+     * Create a channel emitting the given query fasta file(s).
- * the file is split in chunks containing as many sequences as defined by the parameter 'chunkSize'.
+     * Split the file into chunks containing as many sequences as defined by the parameter 'chunkSize'.
- * Finally assign the result channel to the variable 'fasta_ch' */
+     * Finally, assign the resulting channel to the variable 'ch_fasta' */
     Channel
         .fromPath(params.query)
         .splitFasta(by: params.chunkSize, file:true)
-    .set { fasta_ch }
+        .set { ch_fasta }

     /*
- * Executes a BLAST job for each chunk emitted by the 'fasta_ch' channel
+     * Execute a BLAST job for each chunk emitted by the 'ch_fasta' channel
- * and creates as output a channel named 'top_hits' emitting the resulting
+     * and emit the resulting BLAST matches.
- * BLAST matches
      */
+    blast(ch_fasta, db_dir)

+    /*
+     * Each time a file emitted by the 'blast' process, an extract job is executed,
+     * producing a file containing the matching sequences.
+     */
+    extract(blast.out.ch_hits, db_dir)

+    /*
+     * Collect all the sequences files into a single file
+     * and print the resulting file contents when complete.
+     */
+    extract.out.ch_sequences
+        .collectFile(name: params.out)
+        .view { file -> "matching sequences:\n ${file.text}" }
+}

 process blast {
     input:
-    path 'query.fa' from fasta_ch
+    path 'query.fa'
-    path db from db_dir
+    path db

     output:
-    file 'top_hits' into hits_ch
+    file 'top_hits', emit: ch_hits

     """
     blastp -db $db/$db_name -query query.fa -outfmt 6 > blast_result